This is the multi-page printable view of this section. Click here to print.

 • Example: Bytes, Count, etc.

 metricMetas > dimensionsYou can set dimensions to identify custom metric data and visualize it in the Console.
-When visualizing the collected metrics in the Console, they are displayed in combinations according to the dimension (dimensions) settings.
+When visualizing the collected metrics in the Console, they are displayed in combinations based on the dimension (dimensions) settings.

 For detailed information on creating custom metric metadata, see CreateCustomMetricMetas.

-After generating custom metric metadata, you can deliver the resulting metric data to ServiceWatch using the CreateCustomMetrics API.
+After generating custom metric metadata, you can send the resulting metric data to ServiceWatch using the CreateCustomMetrics API.

-The transmitted metric data can be queried, separated by the configured namespace.
+The transmitted metric data can be queried, organized by the configured namespace.

-For detailed information on creating custom metric data, refer to CreateCustomMetrics.
+For detailed information on generating custom metric data, see CreateCustomMetrics.

-Metric data, including custom metrics, can be queried using the Console and the ListMetricInfos, ListMetricInfos API.
+Metric data, including custom metrics, can be retrieved using the Console and the ListMetricInfos API.

-For detailed information on metric data retrieval, refer to ListMetricInfos and ListMetricData.
+For detailed information on retrieving metric data, see ListMetricInfos and ListMetricData.

 A ServiceWatch log group is required for custom log collection.
 Log groups can only be created in the Console.
-After creating a log group in advance, you can use the log stream creation API to create a log stream to be delivered to ServiceWatch.
+After creating a log group in advance, you can use the log stream creation API to create a log stream that will be delivered to ServiceWatch.

-For detailed information on creating a log stream, refer to CreateCustomLogStream.
+For detailed information on creating a log stream, see CreateCustomLogStream.

 Log Event Creation

-To collect custom logs, after creating log groups and log streams, we use the log event creation API to deliver individual log messages (log events) to ServiceWatch.
+To collect custom logs, after creating a log group and log stream, we use the log event creation API to deliver individual log messages (log events) to ServiceWatch.

 For detailed information on creating log events, refer to CreateCustomLogEvents.